-Supplements are now a part and parcel of our regular life, many of us use supplements due to various reasons.
-According to some insiders, once the supplement industry was a $32 billion industry, which is expected to grow even further.
-Supplements that include, vitamins, minerals, and different herbs can help us to get better health.
+Supplements are now a part and parcel of our regular life, many of us use due to various reasons.
+According to some insiders, once the supplement industry was a $32 billion industry, which is expected to grow even further which include, vitamins, minerals, and different herbs can help us to get better health.
 However, do we really need external supplement supply and above all, are they safe?
 So, let’s take a moment and check out if supplements are really safe for our health.

 Over exposure to supplements like vitamins, herbs, botanicals and health powders were responsible for more than 1000,000 calls to the US poison control center in 2013.
 Among all of them, around 8000 patients were treated in various health care facilities, while more than 1,000 were reported to have moderate to severe outcome.
 However, most of the affected people never call a poison center or the supplement manufacturer, which eventually means we don’t ever get the real number of affected person.
 Supplements related to weight loss, energy, sexual enhancement, heart health, bodybuilding, sleep, etc are the main dietary supplements that can lead you to the emergency department if consumed more than prescribed.